 Our last morning at the Glacier Lodge we choose to go on a canoe ride.
 We see more bears coming down to the water and an eaglet by the shore.
 On the boat to Seward we see blue whales and more Dahl porpoises, puffins and otters.
 Our last day of our Alaska Wildland Adventure ends with an unforgettable ride from Seward to Anchorage on the Alaskan Railway.

 I have always wanted to go to Alaska and am so thrilled with our trip.
-From the black bears, bald eagles, whales, moose, and puffins, to the inspiring mountains and glaciers we enjoyed every moment.
+From the black bears, bald eagles, whales in Alaska, moose, and puffins, to the inspiring mountains and glaciers we enjoyed every moment.
 We learned so much about the plants, animals and landscape of this beautiful place and had so much fun as we experienced many adventures with our guides to lead us.
 I expected it to be the experience of a lifetime and it was.